Edgar Erskine Hume

-Edgar Erskine Hume CBE FRSE MD (26 December 1889 – 24 January 1952) was an American physician, Major General in the U.S Army medical corps, writer and amateur ornithologist.
+Edgar Erskine Hume CBE FRSE MD (26 December 1889 – 24 January 1952) was an American physician, Major General in the U.S. Army medical corps, writer and amateur ornithologist.
 At the time of his retirement from the Army he was the most decorated medical officer in American history.

 Early life

-Edgar Erskine Hume was born at the Capital Hotel in Frankfort, Kentucky on 26 December 1889, the only son of Dr Enoch E Hume and his wife, Mary Ellen South.
+Edgar Erskine Hume was born at the Capital Hotel in Frankfort, Kentucky on 26 December 1889, the only son of Dr. Enoch Edgar Hume and his wife, Mary Ellen South.
 He had a sister called Eleanor Marion, born at "Roselawn" the home of their maternal grandparents.
 He received his preliminary education at the Frankfort High School and the Franklin Institute and entered college in 1904.

-Hume studied Medicine at Centre College in Kentucky, being the youngest member of the class, graduating BA in 1908 and MA in 1909.
+Hume studied medicine at Centre College in Kentucky, being the youngest member of the class, graduating BA in 1908 and MA in 1909.
 While at Centre College he was a member of the Kappa Alpha Order fraternity.
 In the same year he entered Johns Hopkins University where he gained his degree of Doctor of Medicine after four years in 1913.